Edgeberry/Edgeberry/README.md

 }
 ```

 The manifest carries what is settled when you install: the port your web server listens on, the systemd unit Edgeberry may act on, and the artwork the interface should wear.

-That gets you three things.
+Only the path is stored.
+The manifest stays inside your application and is re-read on every start, so shipping a new version updates what the device knows about you without re-registering.
+Registration needs the device software running, refuses everything if any part of the manifest is invalid, and exits non-zero with the reason on stderr — so an installer can branch on it.

+Three things follow from it.

 **Lifecycle** — the Device Hub can restart, stop, start and reload your application, limited to the actions you list in `supports`.